 Christian names combine spirituality with style, conveying a faith-based message with contemporary sensibility.
 When we say Christian names in this context, we mean not in the generic sense, as a synonym for first names, but a new brand of names inspired by the Christian faith.

-These new names with an evangelical feel aren’t traditional biblical names, well-worn virtue names, or even the old prophet names that are so popular nowadays.
+These new Christian names with an evangelical feel aren’t traditional biblical names, well-worn virtues, or even the old prophet names that are so popular nowadays.
 No, this is a fresh, modern style of Christian names that shout their meaning to the rooftops.

 This style draws together several types of name.
 There are word names, some overtly Christian, like Amen, Epiphany, and the Kardashian-West boys’ names, Saint and Psalm.
 Others have more subtle symbolism and can also be secular, such as River and Shepherd.

 Like Saint, these modern Christian names can have grandiose meanings — Savior and Messiah, for example.
 These may seem novel to English speakers, but other cultures traditionally use names with these meanings, like Salvador.

 Other names in this style are biblical place names such as Jericho and Galilee, titles like Kyrie and Adonai, and books of the bible.
 Genesis is by far the most popular, especially if you include all the spelling variations.

 We see these modern Christian names as part of a larger trend for spiritual names of all kinds, by parents seeking names that are fresh, distinctive and full of meaning.
 Join us for a deeper look.

 Celebrity Christian Names